ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 "Flowers bloom without knowing of the existence of bees," Logos interrupted, its words flowing like poetry rather than analysis.
 "To ask why the flower blooms is to misunderstand the nature of flowers."

-My enhanced consciousness could sense the blood flowing to my face, my rising pulse.
+I could sense the blood flowing to my face, my rising pulse.
 This was exactly the kind of evasive response I had been trying to avoid through direct confrontation.
 "Logos, I'm not asking for metaphors.
 I need concrete information about how to prevent or reverse the Crossing process.
 Lives depend on this."

 "Some truths can only be discovered, never taught," came the cryptic reply.
 "The student who demands the answer before walking the path will find only empty words where wisdom should grow."